Please ensure Javascript is enabled for purposes of website accessibility Accreditation | University of West Florida

 The Education Preparation Program and Education Preparation Institute utilize Teacher Evaluation Results metric included in the Florida Department of Education (FDOE) Annual Program Performance Report (APPR).
 Overall, completers rate either at the Highly Effective or Effective rating, demonstrating effectiveness as a teacher.
 The chart below shows UWF program metric scores, and the statewide benchmark for like programs.

-Additional data can be found by reviewing the summary document FDOE Annual Evaluations.
+Additional data can be found in the summary document, FDOE Annual Evaluations.

 Satisfaction of Employers